CausalTables.jl

 A DataGeneratingProcess can be constructed using the @dgp

-macro, which takes a sequence of conditional distributions of the form [variable name] ~ Distribution(args...)
+macro, which takes a sequence of conditional distributions of the form [name] ~ Distribution(args...)

 and returns a DataGeneratingProcess